okelloaliwa01/ts-stack/GUIDE.md

 ## Sources

 Sources describe where data comes from in your app.
-Each source references a schema that its data must conform to.
-Scaffolder generates React Query hooks to fetch data from each source.
+Each source references a schema that its data must conform to. ts-stack generates React Query hooks to fetch data from each source.

 Example (local source referencing post):